zack2016/smarthome/doc/developer/source/logics.rst

    -  an horizon offset in degrees e.g. crontab: sunset-6 You have to specify your latitude/longitude in smarthome.conf.
-   -  an offset in minutes specified by a 'm' e.g. crontab = sunset-10m
+   -  an offset in minutes specified by a 'm' e.g. crontab: sunset-10m
    -  a boundary for the execution

 .. code-block:: yaml